OutSystems/docs-odc/src/eap/building-apps/external-logic/intro.md

     * **Finished with errors**: the deployment has finished, but it wasn't successful.
 Review the errors.
 Use the [error page documentation](../../../error/elg/intro.md) for guidance.
     * **Finished successfully**: the deployment finished successfully.
 The external library is available to consume in your apps and libraries built in OutSystems.

-The external library is initially deployed to the Development stage.
+The external library is initially deployed to the Development stage (published).
+Once published, it's recommended you test the library in an app before releasing the first stable version.
+To do this, open the **Version history** tab on the detail page for the library, click the ellipsis next to the release date, and select **Try library in an app**.
+This launches a test session in ODC Studio, see [Test a revision of a library](../libraries.md/#test-a-revision-of-a-library) for best practices on what type of app to use.

+You can then use the **Release library** button on the detail page in ODC Portal to release the first version.
+Follow the guidance under [Release a new version of a library](../libraries.md#release-a-new-version-of-a-library) for more details.

 When an app or library that consumes the external library is deployed to another stage, the external library is automatically deployed to that stage as well.

 ## Consume the external logic

-Once successfully published, the external logic becomes available in a library to consume across your ODC organization's apps and existing libraries.
+Once successfully published and released, the external logic becomes available in a library to consume across your ODC organization's apps and existing libraries.
 To learn how to consume the exposed server actions in your apps and libraries using ODC Studio, see [Use public elements](../use-public-elements.md#libraries).

 <div class="info" markdown="1">